 In that small moment, I thanked God for a busted projector.

 So a challenge on this Mother’s Day.
 Please do honor your mother in as much as you are able.
-But honor the other women who have had an impact on your life as well.
-Teachers, friends, neighbors, etc. Not just today.
-Do it every day you have breath in your lungs.
-Do it because they choose to be an intentional part of your life.
+But honor the other women who have impacted you, as well.
+Teachers, friends, neighbors, etc. Do it every day you have breath in your lungs, because they choose to be an intentional part of your life.
 Honor them because they encourage you to be the best you can be.

 Have you been affected by infertility?
 What has helped you in your emotional journey?
 What ways do you use your talents to nurture others?